 I was worried it looked like a lot of CSS in the head initially.
 It was around 18kb, about 40% of the website.
 Without gzip being enabled this would have been a problem.

 If you want to reassure yourself, you can use an online compressor to export as gzip or if you’re handy with a unix terminal you can

 gzip critical.css and this will compress your CSS.
 My 18kb was reduced to 4kb, which is great.

 When testing it’s best to check in a variety of environments eg: different devices and different connections.
 My aim was to get the website usable within 3-5 seconds on an edge connection and I used filament group as a benchmark, their website is speedy.

 I’m not sure if I achieved that, as I didn’t time it.
 The load time felt much quicker than websites I compared it to and felt comparable to filament group.
-Though their website has different goals to Lily’s it’s good to have the best to benchmark against.
+Though their website has different goals to this portfolio it’s good to have the best to benchmark against.

 Flash of unstyled content/text

 The content not being styled for a brief amount of time is easy to overcome with inlining your critical CSS.

 I’m still trying to figure out the best way to handle this with fonts, loadCSS offers a way it’s easier to implement with self hosted fonts.
 As I’m using a 3rd party it’s trickier, I attempted it but didn’t feel confident it would work.